SamLee-dedeboy/OS251/cartridge_empty/readme.md

  If total number of large sprites exeed 64, then will overwrite the first large sprite;
  Color(entry_num) outside specified width and height will be set to 0.
 So we recommend setting the 0 entry of the palette to transparent for desired rectangle.

  Returns a unique sprite index.
-Numbers 0~127 are small sprites, 128~191 are large sprites.
+Numbers 0 to 127 are small sprites, 128 to 191 are large sprites.

  - `void moveSprite(int16_t sprite_num, uint32_t d_x, uint32_t d_y)`
  - `void changeSpritePalette(int16_t sprite_num, int32_t palette_num)`
  - `uint32_t calcLargeSpriteControl(int32_t x, int32_t y, uint32_t w, uint32_t h, uint32_t p)`